Skip to content

 If you can’t find the right person when submitting your game to a company, they will be assured that you can’t be trusted to do the right thing when it comes to designing.

-Do your homework and find the most suitable person in the company to be the receptionist for your proposal.
-A marketing manager is your safest best but if there is none (which is unlikely), find the next nearest position in their website.
+Do your homework and find the most suitable person in the company to be the receptionist of your proposal.
+Marketing manager is your safest best but if there is none (which is unlikely), find the next nearest position in their website.

-Avoid sending your work directly to a high-rank person on the publishing team; even if you feel you have designed a perfect game that will be their next big game.
+Avoid sending your work directly to a high-rank person of the publishing team; even if you feel you have designed a perfect game which will be their next big game.

 Respect the professional hierarchy as it matters to professionals.
 Send the email to the right person and wait.